 After some texting back and forth, the supposed beauty attacked him with: “If you really loved me….”

 It worked.
 He went down to the lobby, did was he was told to do … and got arrested for drug trafficking.

-The person who told me the story is the lawyer who defended the scammed man against some of the legal ramifications in this country of his arrest in the foreign country.
-The lawyer told me the story knowing I’m a romance writer, and he wondered if any of the characters in my books ever used a “If you really loved me” line.
+The person who told me the story was the scammed man’s lawyer.
+The scammed man needed some defense for the legal ramifications in this country of his arrest in the foreign country.
+The lawyer told me the story knowing I’m a romance writer.
+He wondered if any of the characters in my books ever used a “If you really loved me” line.

-I told him about Verbal Attack Patterns and assured him no positive character in a book of mine would use such a verbal attack.
+I told him about Verbal Attack Patterns.
+I assured him no positive character in a book of mine would use such a verbal attack.

-It’s difficult to believe the scammed man became infatuated with a person he never met.
-Nevertheless in 2015 victims were bilked out of $200 million on dating sites.
+It’s difficult to believe the scammed man fell in love with a person he had never met.
+Nevertheless in 2015 victims shelled out $200 million on dating sites.

 See Kate Murphy’s “Online Dating, Sextortion and Scams”